ErnestOrt/Trampoline/README.md

 ### FAQ
 * Can I run it on any OS?.

-Theoretically yes, but only has been fully tested on Mac OS.
+Theoretically yes, but only has been fully tested on Windows and Mac OS.

 * Will I have to enter data all the time?.